bfalloonutas/SpaceXData/README.md

     - Views query the local database.

 - base
-    - hmtl boilerplate for the rest of templates.
+    - html boilerplate for the rest of templates.
     - contains the navigation bar.
 - Home Page
     - summary.